ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'conf_filter', encoded as a CBOR array.
 Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}), encoded with the corresponding CBOR abbreviation defined in {{groupcomm-parameters}}.

-The Group Manager MUST perform the same authorization checks defined for the processing of a GET request to a group-configuration resource in {{configuration-resource-get}}.
-That is, the Group Manager MUST verify that the Administrator has been granted a "Read" permission applicable to the targeted group-configuration resource.
+When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Read" as PERMISSION.
+If the checks fail (i.e., there are no matching scope entries specifying the "Read" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.

 After a successful processing of the FETCH request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload a partial representation of the group configuration (see {{config-repr}}).
 The exact content of the payload reflects the current configuration of the OSCORE group, and is limited to the configuration parameters and status parameters requested by the Administrator in the FETCH request.